jopemachine-arvis/arvis/documents/keyword-description.md

 required: `true`

-Command to search for and execute commands.
+Command string used for searches.

 If `title` is not set, command will be `title`.